seleniumbase/SeleniumBase/help_docs/using_safari_driver.md

-### Info about using Safari Driver for running automated tests on a MAC
+### Info about using Safari Driver for running automated tests on macOS

-(NOTE: SafariDriver requires Safari 10 running on OSX El Capitan or greater)
+(NOTE: SafariDriver requires Safari 10 running on OS X 10.11 El Capitan or greater)

 You can find info on Safari Driver if you scroll down to that section on the [SeleniumHQ downloads page](https://www.seleniumhq.org/download/).